Pressure control of the magnetic anisotropy of the quasi-two-dimensional van der Waals ferromagnet Cr$_2$Ge$_2$Te$_6$: Simulations of the frequency dependence and determination of the magnetic anisotropies

 \section{Simulations of the frequency dependence and determination of the magnetic anisotropies}

 In order to simultaneously take into account the results of our FMR measurements performed with ${\bf H} \parallel c$ and ${\bf H} \perp c$ field geometries, the measured frequency-field dependences were numerically simulated for each pressure value.
 This lead to a refinement of the determination of $K_{\rm U}$, in particular at higher pressures.
-For the simulations we used a well established phenomenological model of FMR (see, e.g., Refs.~\cite{Smit1955, Skrotskii1966, Farle1998}) where the resonance frequency $\nu_{\text{res}}$ is expressed as
+For the simulations we used a well-established phenomenological model of FMR (see, e.g., Refs.~\cite{Smit1955, Skrotskii1966, Farle1998}) in which the resonance frequency $\nu_{\text{res}}$ is expressed as